cxxxr/cl-lsp/README.md

     3. Verfiy installation: `~/.roswell/bin/cl-lsp`.

 2. Configure your editor to use CL-LSP.
-See [Editors](Editors) for more information about editor integration.
+See below for more information about editor integration.

 3. Enjoy!